fstpackage/fstcore/cran-comments.md

 ## Submission

-This is the first submission of package 'fstcore' which contains R bindings to the fstlib library and the sources of the LZ4 and ZSTD compression libraries.
-The C++ code in this package is an almost exact duplicate of the C++ code that is currently contained in the fst package.
+This is the first submission of package fstcore.
+This package contains the R bindings to the fstlib library and the sources of the LZ4 and ZSTD compression libraries.
+The C++ code in this package is an almost exact duplicate of the C++ code that is contained in v0.9.2 of the fst package.
 The rational for moving the core C++ binding of the fst package into a separate package is better maintainability.
-With this split, the C++ components can be independently updated from fst.
+With this split, the C++ components can be updated independently from the fst package.

 ## Test environments